 That letter could have been written by my 10-year old self from my experiences in Pacific Beach.

 San Diego was at the forefront of urban development.
 Between the 1950s and 70s, the population doubled and then doubled again in the following three decades.
-Where I grew up, in Pacific Beach, most of the city was located on flat land near the beach which had been established in the late 1880s from railroad transportation.
+Where I grew up, in Pacific Beach, most of the city was located on flat land near the ocean, established in the late 1880s from railroad transportation.
 For almost a century after that, the rugged hills with sweeping views of Mission Bay sat empty.
-Then in the early 1960s, the Pacifica Drive area, despite steep inclines and a rugged landscape was rapidly developed.
+Then in the early 1960s, the Pacifica Drive area, despite steep inclines and a rugged landscape, was rapidly developed.
 My former home on Amity Street, where I Iived from 1966-1968, was built in 1964, the first phase of several.
-Over a hundred homes were built in that area from 1961-64.
-Our canyon, as I was to discover later, was smake dab in the middle of the “straightening” of Soledad Mountain Road — a project to reduce the transit time from PB to La Jolla.
+Over a hundred homes were constructed in that area in 1961-64.
+Our canyon, as I was to discover later, was smack-dab in the middle of the “straightening” of Soledad Mountain Road — a project to reduce the transit time from PB to La Jolla.
 Although I didn’t make the connection at the time the dozen dead-end roads leading into the canyons now seem ominous.

-After conquering the canyons and the crevasse we moved on to the storm drain at the southern dead end of Soledad Mountain Road and explored underneath the streets of PB.
-Exploring the huge, dry pipes with a flashlight and skateboard.
-I remember popping up in street drains and under manhole covers as our world grew with our newfound courage.
+After conquering the canyons and the crevasses we moved on to the storm drain at the southern dead end of Soledad Mountain Road and discovered the streets underneath PB.
+Exploring the huge, dry pipes with a flashlight and skateboard, I remember popping up in street drains and under manhole covers as our world grew with our newfound courage.
 By then my spirit of adventure was set.

 Thankfully, due to the efforts of others, part of that undeveloped area remains as Kate Session Park.
 The namesake for my elementary school, Kate Sessions (1857-1940), the founder of Balboa Park in San Diego, was a remarkable woman that appreciated open spaces and native plants.
 She moved to Pacific Beach in 1912 and made it her mission to preserve open space and restore native vegetation.
 Now, through her pioneering vision and efforts, many can still enjoy part of the area I used to explore as a child and made me the scientist I am.

-Looking back I realize I was part of the suburbanization of those hills and our canyons were a treasure to be enjoyed but not held.
+Looking back I realize I was part of the suburbanization of those hills and valleys.
+They were a treasure to be enjoyed but not held.
 Now they are just a deep memory.
 But one where I often retreat to for solace as time marches on and nature continues to vanish.
 Like the canyons of my youth.

 - CalTrans, 2011.Tract Housing in California, 1945-1973: A Context for National Register Evaluation.
 209 pp.